eonil/swift-tree-v3/README.md

 - Branch collection is a tree (`Collection.treefied() where Element: Branch`)

 A type also can conform both protocols.
 In that case, it simply become `BranchTree`.
-Default concrete type `ArrayBranchTree` conforms both protocols and provides mutations in both models.
+Default concrete type `ArrayTree` conforms both protocols and provides mutations in both models.

 `Tree` also serves a container role for central storage design.